AlexCue987/konsumers/README.md

 After transformation: TransactionWithCurrentBalance(currentBalance=39, amount=-50)
 ```

-For a complete working example, refer to `examples/basics/LargeWithdrawals.kt`.
+For a complete working example, refer to [`examples/basics/LargeWithdrawals.kt`].

-Note that we are returning either an empty `sequenceOf()` or a sequence of one element.
-We are not limited to transforming one incoming item to one item passed downstream.
-We transform an item into a sequence, which can contain more than one element.
-This is shown in `examples\advanced\UnpackItems`
+Note that in this case we are returning either an empty `sequenceOf()` or a sequence of one element.
+In general, we can transform one incoming item into a sequence, which can contain more than one element.
+This is shown in `examples\advanced\UnpackItems`.

 ### Grouping and Resetting